opendaylight/docs/docs/user-guide/lisp-flow-mapping-user-guide.rst

     The ping from the **client** should now have stopped.

     In this case the ACL is done on the destination RLOC.
-There is an effort underway in the LISPmob community to allow filtering on EIDs, which is the more logical place to apply ACLs.
+There is an effort underway in the OOR community to allow filtering on EIDs, which is the more logical place to apply ACLs.

 17. To delete the rule and restore connectivity on the service chain,